macOS High Sierra vs macOS Sierra Comparison Review

-If you are not entirely convinced about switching and yet want your Mac to run better, you can look into some simpler solutions.
+If you are not entirely convinced about switching and yet want your Mac to run better, you can look into more straightforward solutions.
 After all, upgrading your Mac’s OS is a big move, a die-and-reborn type — you cannot predict all possible risks.
 At the same time, most Macs require cleaning and optimization after some months of use, like repairing disk permissions or re-indexing Spotlight search.
-This way you’ll boost the performance of your current OS.
+This way, you’ll boost the performance of your current OS.

 How to speed up and optimize your Mac

 Final tips before switching to macOS High Sierra

 - Remove junk from system folders — CleanMyMac X will do it in just minutes